 Sure, I already talked about it last year, but I was way ahead of time.
 Amazing spacey future sound design.

 Junior Boys - Big Black Coat (City Slang)

 Great poppy album.
 Clear ties between this and the Jesse Lanza that got massive rotation in the car.
-Really impressed with the handle on electronic music styles, from house to techno to 'bass music' (Love Is a Fire goes), all with their own idiosyncratic signature on production.
+Really impressed with the handle on electronic music styles, from house to techno to 'bass music' (Love Is a Fire), all with their own idiosyncratic signature on production.
 Great What You Won't Do for Love cover.
 It's good.

 nonkeen - The Gamble (R&S Records)